theredguild/devcontainer/README.md

 by default.
 If you want to know more and really want to take advantage of these devcontainers, read below.

+> [!IMPORTANT]
+> Dev Containers can improve your workflow, but they are **not a fully secure environment**.
+> If you need to run untrusted or suspicious code, use [GitHub Codespaces](https://github.com/codespaces/new?hide_repo_select=true&ref=main&template_repository=theredguild/devcontainer), GitPod, or a similar remote setup — **never run it directly on your machine**.

+> [!CAUTION]
+> **VS Code considerations:**
+>
+> VS Code does a lot to improve user experience, but that comes with security tradeoffs.
+For example, by default, VS Code allows API calls to open new terminals, even bypassing the host machine:
+> ```bash
+> code --command workbench.action.terminal.newLocal
+> ```
+> We're working on an article covering all the tricks VS Code uses — stay tuned.

 ## Quickstart with Devcontainer Wizard

 You can use any prebuilt container using our [Devcontainer Wizard](https://github.com/theredguild/devcontainer-wizard):